 From 1979 until 2003 Saddam Hussein and the Baath Party ruled the country.
 It was a secular, but Sunni-dominated regime.
-In 2003 Saddam Hussein was overthrown when a US led coalition invaded the country.
+In 2003 Saddam Hussein was overthrown when the US-led coalition invaded the country.
 Hussein was executed in 2006.
 In April 2014 parliamentary elections were held in Iraq.
 Haydar al-Abadi became the new Prime Minister and formed a government in September that year.
-One of the new government’s main aims is to re-establish security in the country.
-Since early 2015, the country has been involved in a military campaign against the Islamic State of Iraq and Syria (ISIS).
+One of the new government’s main aims was to re-establish security in the country.
+Subsequent governments were, however, unable to provide security in the country.
+In 2014 and 2015 Islamic State of Iraq and Syria (ISIS) took control over large parts of Iraq.
+In the aftermath of the ISIS conflict, parliamentary elections were surprisingly won by the Shia cleric Sadr and his reform coalition.
+In 2019, protest erupted in the capital and soon in more cities.
+The protest movement called for a complete overhaul of the Shiite-dominated regime and demanded sovereignty, independence and clean government.
+It was brutally repressed.

 Want to get notified by mail when Iraq gets updated?